pbashyal-nmdp/service-gfe-submission/docs/clients.rst

 Generating clients with Swagger
 --------------------------------

-    | *"`Swagger`_ is a specification and framework implementation
+    | "*Swagger is a specification and framework implementation*
-    |		for describing, producing, consuming, and visualizing RESTful web services."*
+    |		*for describing, producing, consuming, and visualizing RESTful web services.*"

 Creating new clients is easy when you use the `swagger.yaml` and Swagger autogeneration.
 You can autogenerate clients using the `Swagger editor`_ or by locallying running the `Swagger autogeneration`_ tools.
-Here I'll go through the steps for creating a new client using the GFE service `swagger.yaml` and the `Swagger editor`_.
+Here I'll go through the steps for creating a new client using the GFE service `swagger.yaml` and the *Swagger editor*.

 1) Go to the `Swagger editor`_.